Richmond Tunnel: Construction

 There was a debate over the use of the rock excavated from the tunnel's construction.
 In April 1962, Councilman Edward V. Curry introduced a resolution in the City Council calling for the excavated materials to be used to repair unimproved roads on Staten Island.
 The following month, Councilmember Eric J. Treulich introduced another resolution in the City Council calling for the rock to be used in fortifying the sea wall at Manhattan Beach in Brooklyn.
-However, a clause in the tunnel's construction contract gave the city the option to use the rock as fill for a bulkhead to join together Hoffman and Swinburne islands located off South Beach.
+However, a clause in the tunnel's construction contract gave the city the option to use the rock as fill for a bulkhead to join Hoffman and Swinburne islands located off South Beach.
 Linking the two islands was an idea that had been previously proposed; the islands had been purchased from the federal government by Bernard Baruch and deeded to the Parks Department with the intention of creating a larger island for recreational purposes.
 The Board of Estimate approved the purchase of the excavated rock to join the two islands in May 1962.
 However, later tests showed the quality of the rock as being "poor" and it was instead dumped on the North Shore of Staten Island.

 In June 1962, construction crews had reached a depth of 80 ft in the Staten Island shaft and were excavating about 5 ft of rock per day.
 By November 1962, the Staten Island shaft had been excavated to a depth of 350 ft and the Brooklyn shaft had reached a depth of 100 ft, but mechanical problems and water seepage from areas of poor rock at the Staten Island shaft site had resulted in a six-month delay to the construction schedule.
 In February 1963, construction of the 18 ft shaft on Staten Island had to be halted when sandhogs encountered a crack in the rock 488 ft below the surface and had to use over 1 e6lb of cement to seal the crack and prevent water from seeping into the shaft.
 When the Staten Island shaft reached a depth of 930 ft in November 1963, sandhogs began enlarging the base of the shaft to provide additional work space to begin construction of the tunnel underneath the bay.